fischor/protogen-python/README.md

 # See also

-- if you want to write protoc plugins with JavaScript/TypeScript
+- if you want to write protoc plugins with JavaScript/TypeScript: [github.com/fischor/protogen-javascript](https://github.com/fischor/protogen-javascript)
-- if you want to write protoc plugins with Golang
+- if you want to write protoc plugins with Golang: [google.golang.org/protobuf/compiler/protogen](https://google.golang.org/protobuf/compiler/protogen)

 # Credits